Information Listed Below:

 - Small Business Resources

-The British Columbia government has declared a provincial state of emergency to support the province-wide response to the novel coronavirus (COVID-19) pandemic.
+The Government of British Columbia has extended the Provincial State of Emergency until the end of day August 4th, 2020.
+The state of emergency will be in effect for 14 days, but may be extended or rescinded as necessary.
 The Strathcona Regional District (SRD) will continue to follow the advice of the Public Health Agency of Canada and the Provincial Health Officer and continue to keep the community updated through this page, news releases and social media channels (primarily Facebook).

 COVID-19 is spread by an infected person through droplets in the air when a person coughs or sneezes, close personal contact such as touching or shaking hands and touching an object or surface with the virus on it, then touching your mouth, nose or eyes before washing your hands.